eric-zhang16/gsMCP/README.md

 w.start <- c(0.5,0.5,0,0)
 ```
 ## Set up hypotheses and IA timeline
 h is a vector of hypothesis indicators, t is a vector of IA/FA indicators.
-Assume 4 hypotheses with IA and one FA
+Assume 4 hypotheses with one IA and one FA
 ``` r
 h <- seq(1,4)
 t <- seq(1,2)